kaarmin/vegmazona/README.md

     - script tags added at the end

-8. Created react app and shifted files:
+8. Created react app and shifted files

     -to create app of the name "frontend" from terminal:
     ``` npx create-react-app frontend ```